boydaihungst/gvfs.yazi/README.md

 ## Note for mounting using fstab

-If you are using fstab to mount your devices, you need to add `x-gvfs-show` to the mount options.
-And with this this plugin can only use `jump-to-device` and `jump-back-prev-cwd` actions.
+If you are using fstab to mount, you need to add `x-gvfs-show` to the mount options.
+And with tis you can only use `jump-to-device` and `jump-back-prev-cwd` actions.

 For example: